 Two worlds meeting.
 Ours and theirs.
 Who?
 Amazing women in the Philippines.
 Let’s backtrack a little – in 2011 Meredith Ramirez Talusan travels to Hildalgo to do research for her dissertation.
 There, she learns that the locals are forced to leave their ancestral territoris (the Banaue ricefields, UNESCO protected) to find better wages in bigger cities.
-An idea – what if she taught them to knit?
-The goods could then be sold to the tourists and support them financially.
+An idea – what if she could teach them to knit?
+The goods could then be sold to the tourists providing long term financial support.

 Daffodils, crocuses, snowdrops are peaking out.
 Hoorray, soon the outdoors will be ours again and life will get a pinkier shade…